An Android UI testing framework and process is a crucial part of app development and necessary to produce high-quality applications in due time.

 - Enables automatic UI interactions within an application: pressing buttons, entering text, etc.

 Selendroid is another UI test automation tool.
 It is used for testing Android Native as well as Hybrid applications.
 It tests apps using the Android driver WebView app.
 Tests have to be written using the Selenium 2 client API.

 You do not need to modify your app while using Selendroid.
 You can also extend it using your own extensions during run-time.
 It can interact with multiple android devices, including emulators, at the same time.
 This feature is also owed to Selendroid’s distinct feature that you can plug and unplug devices without interrupting the test.

 Using Selendroid, you can also execute parallel test cases on multiple devices.
 It contains an Inspector tool that can analyze the UI elements of the app that you are testing.
 Unlike other tools like Appium, Selendroid can find UI elements for older versions of Android, too, as early as Android 4.4 KitKat.

 - Advanced User Interactions API: Support for gestures.

 - Supports many versions of android from Android 4.0 KitKat onwards.

 - The built-in Inspector simplifies test case development.

-UI Automator is another framework that allows for automated testing of Android applications.
+UI Automator is another Android test automation tool that allows for UI testing of Android applications.
 It is developed and maintained by Google.
 It supports only Native Android apps.

 UI Automator tests are written in Java.
 Moreover, it is a black-box testing app.
 This essentially means that you do not need to know the internal structure of the app being tested and can rely solely on the visible UI elements.